ossown/django-bigquery-connector/README.md

 ## Limitations

-- Read-only operations only (no INSERT, UPDATE, DELETE)
+- Write operations are experimental, and might be limited to simple inserts, updates, and deletes
 - Regular expression operations need improvements
 - Some Django ORM features may not be fully supported
 - Complex JOIN operations may not work as expected